funwithf1/multiple_imputation/README.md

-# multiple_imputation
-Multiple Imputation in R
+# Multiple Imputation in R

-Rubin's rules
+## Rubin's rules

-Example of multiple imputation with two variables
+## Example of multiple imputation with two variables

 Simulating Data
 ```